What political and education backgrounds do Fellows have?

-What happens if I am unavailable for one of the Ottawa conference dates?
+What happens if I am unavailable for one of the virtual conference dates?

 Am I required to attend all Fellow training/events throughout the year?

 Participation in all Sunday night conference calls is required.
 There are no opportunities to makeup missed training or events.
 Should there be a conflict with work obligations or serious personal circumstances, please speak with the Director, Dovi Chein, in advance.
 Please note that absences from training/events without reasonable explanation may result in your removal from the program.
 As any of our CJPAC Fellow Alum would attest, it is a privilege to participate in the program, we expect you to treat it as such.

 What are the important dates for the application process and 2021-2022 Fellowship program?

-Fellowship applications are due October 11, 2019.
-The Fellowship Conference is Wednesday, November 20 -Sunday, November 24, 2018.
+Fellowship applications are due September 14, 2020.
+The Fellowship Conference is Sunday, November 15 to Tuesday, November 17, 2020.
 The Sunday night conference call schedule will follow.